Q: Why Now?

 A: Large ships will not be transporting large equipment into the harbor.
 The equipment will be transported via the barges that are currently used to bring containers into the Molokai port.

 Q: How can I show support for the Molokai Island Energy Project?

 A: If you want to, you can voice your support at community meetings that the project sponsors will be holding.
 You can also talk to your family and friends.
 If you wish, you can let your county and state representatives know that you support the project.
 You can also contact HMV by emailing Charles Magolske at firstname.lastname@example.org.

 Q: What aren't you showing us?
 Are all these decisions being done behind closed doors?

-A: The HMV team has made and will continue to make every attempt to engage with the local community to with the goal of sharing information about the project and its impact on Molokai residents.
+A: The MNEP team has made and will continue to make every attempt to engage with the local community to with the goal of sharing information about the project and its impact on Molokai residents.

 Q: KIUC was able to able to find two developers for two projects offering 14 and 11 cents per kWh respectively and Tucson Electric in Arizona offered 4.5 cents per kWh, is this project comparable?

 A: a) Maui Electric and HECO are insistent on the best price that can be achieved and a lower price than current generation or other options.